 UCC congregations are invited to apply for grants up to $50,000 to underwrite a renewal program for their pastor, with $15,000 of those funds to help cover costs for ministerial supply while the pastor is away.
 The Lilly Endowment Clergy Renewal Programs at Christian Theological Seminary represent the Endowment's continued investment in renewing the health and vitality of American Christian congregations.
 There is no cost to the congregations or the pastors to apply.
 Learn more >>

-Scholarship Assistance is available through the UCC’s Pension Boards for the higher education of children of deceased ministers who held valid Authorized Ministerial Standing when they died.
-Also available are higher education scholarships for children of authorized ministers who served the United Church of Christ for at least 10 years and are now on Long-Term Disability.
+Scholarship assistance is available for the higher education of children of deceased ministers who were authorized ministers at the time of their death.
+Higher education scholarships are also available for children of authorized ministers who served the United Church of Christ for at least 10 years and are now on long-term disability.

-Scholarships are based on financial need.
-Scholarships are limited to $1,000 per academic period, or $2,000 per calendar year, with a lifetime maximum of $10,000 per student.
+Scholarships are based on financial need, and are limited to $1,000 per academic period or $2,000 per calendar year, with a lifetime maximum of $10,000 per student.

 Scholarships are only available for study at accredited institutions leading toward Associate or Baccalaureate degrees or for seminary education at one of the six seminaries of the United Church of Christ.

-The source of funding is the Fund for Ministerial Assistance.
+The source of funding is the Ministerial Assistance Fund.